captvansciencypants/captvansciencypants.github.io/research.md

 2. Elser, Rankenburg, and Thibault.
 "Searching with iterated maps". _PNAS_, **104**, 418-423 (2007).
 3. Millane and Lo.
 "Iterative projectionalgorithms in protein crystallography.
 I.Theory"  _Acta Cryst.
 A_, **69**, 517-527 (2013).
 4. Chen, Arnal, Morgan _et al_.
 "Reconstruction of an object from diffraction intensities averaged over multiple object clusters" _Journal of Optics_, **18**, 114003 (2016).

+---

+## Extra resources on the web
+Here are some great resources revelant to our research!

+* Coherent X-ray Imaging Data Bank[https://www.cxidb.org]
+*